sillywillyatUT/SyllaSync/README.md

 );
 ```

-## 🚀 Deployment
+##  Deployment

-### Vercel (Recommended)
+### Netlify

-1. Connect your GitHub repository to Vercel
+1. Connect your GitHub repository to netlify
-2. Add environment variables in Vercel dashboard
+2. Add environment variables in netlify dashboard
 3. Deploy automatically on push to main branch

 ### Manual Deployment